 How long does it take to get an Sc.M. degree?

 The standard non-thesis sequence is three semesters, with three courses taken in the first semester, three in the second, and two in the third.
-The standard thesis sequence is four semesters with three courses taken in the first semester, three courses in the second, two courses in the third semester, and one in the final semester.
+The standard thesis sequence is four semesters with three courses taken in the first semester, two courses in the second, two courses in the third semester, and one in the final semester.

 How does the tuition work?
 If I take three semesters to do the Sc.M., am I paying more than I would in two semesters?